devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 .grid-container {
   display: grid;
   grid-template-columns: repeat(3, 1fr);
-  grid-row-gap: 20px; /* Sets a 20px gap between the rows _/ grid-column-gap: 10px; /_ Sets a 10px gap between the columns */
+  grid-row-gap: 20px; /* Sets a 20px gap between the rows */
+  grid-column-gap: 10px; /* Sets a 10px gap between the columns */
 }
 ```

+In this example, the `repeat(3, 1fr)` function in CSS Grid is used to define a pattern that repeats multiple times.
+Here, it specifies that there should be three columns (or rows, depending on context) each taking up an equal fraction (`1fr`) of the available space in the grid container.

 ## 7. Aligning and Justifying Items in the Grid